My origami friend once told

 For quite another reason…

-Just hope you never catch its eye
+So, hope you never catch its eye

-During the mating season
+During the mating season.

 I gave my heart to you, my love